 Keep reading to see why the FS6 Compression Foot Sleeve is a better alternative.

-Heel Spurs Symptoms
+Symptoms of Heel Spurs

 There are many heel spurs that do not have symptoms or cause the person any pain.
 But, it is not uncommon for heel spurs to cause chronic or intermittent pain.
 This will oftentimes get worse if the person is jogging, walking, or running.

 Oftentimes inflammation will occur when the heel spur irritated the surrounding soft tissues.
-Usually the pain is not caused by the heel spur itself.
+Usually, the pain is not caused by the heel spur itself.
 Often the irritation stems from the spur rubbing against other tissues.

 The pain associated with heel spurs is often referred to as a knife or pin sticking into the bottom of the feet.
 The pain later turns into a dull ache as the day goes on.
 The sharp pains tend to recur once the person stands up after sitting for a while.